klnaserzy/klna/README.md

+# title
 for practice
-every exercise has a url link
+every exercise has a url link!